 Jumbo CDs, which in most cases require a minimum deposit of $100,000, have traditionally promised even higher APYs for customers than regular CDs.
 But a combination of unsettled interest rates and fierce competition among banks — both online and traditional — for the deposits of customers have given rise to many normal CDs that offer a better return than jumbo CDs.

 It’s not entirely clear why banks haven’t been similarly aggressive in offering higher-yield jumbo CDs, but one possibility is that they are interested in attracting more customers rather than big money deposits.
 In other words, banks would rather have the business of 100 customers each depositing $5,000 CDs than 10 customers depositing $500,000 jumbo CDs.

-That said, if you feel the need to go big when it comes to your CD, check out how our top picks for jumbo CDs compare to the national average.
+That said, if you feel the need to go big when it comes to your CD, check out how our top picks for jumbo CDs compared with the national average.

 Best Regular 1-Year CD vs. Best 1-Year Jumbo CD

 Minimum opening deposit

 Best Regular 3-Year CD vs. Best 3-Year Jumbo CD